jmz3/RSP-Project-VOT-Sim/Docs/Docs.md

 ### Turtlebot3
 This folder contains all the necessary packages for Turtlebot3, including configuration files, URDF, and launch files.

-# 2. Functional Nodes & Topics
+# 2. Functional Nodes and Topics
 ### “auto_move_node”
 Drive the robot by publishing geometry_msgs/Twist messages to /cmd_vel.
 It also subscribes to /scan and uses the LiDar information from the robot to avoid obstacles.